Shots from the road

 In 22 pictures

 When looking back at 2022, it is safe to say that reading David W. Marx’s excellent 'Status and Culture’ was among the most cathartic experiences.
-Marx’s poignant observations on how culture moves through society is both enlightening and confronting.
+Marx’s elaborate observations on how culture moves through society is both enlightening and confronting.
 Reading his immaculately formed thoughts about the world we live in, granted us new perspectives on our own behaviour.
 Both as a consumer and an active participant and observer of culture as as whole.
 It has a been a rather strange year of (post-)pandemic life, the third half following those two earlier exceptionally strange years.
 Marx’s book offered some fundamental clarity about the times we live in.
 And what we strive for in the coming year(s) of the Another Something macrocosm. [ Continue reading ]

 A ‘Sea of Sand’